scaphold-io/scaphold-docs/docs/coredata/mutations.md

 }
 ```

+!!! note "Managing Connection IDs"

+    For connections, in order to update a connection field's ID to remove the connected object, you should set the related ID field to `""` (empty string, double quotes).

 ### Delete

 Use delete operations to delete data from your API.
 Delete requires the unique global identifier `id`